endurantgames/cosmiclegends/src/classes/markdown/monarch.md

 Righteous Rage

-:   If you are below half Health, add 2 to the dice pool to advance the
+:   When you are below half Health, add 2 to the dice pool to advance the
     Smash goal.

 :::::::::::::::::::::::::::::::::::::